-1. to classify user queries as either known item queries or not;

-to identify which, if any, of the returned search results are the known items sought.
+- 1. to classify user queries as either known item queries or not; - 2. to identify which, if any, of the returned search results are the known items sought.

 We examine both tasks as machine learning problems.
 In machine learning, a system develops knowledge based on training data.
-Using the training data, we apply machine learning to create models that solve the two problems.
+Using the training data, we apply learning to model the two tasks and which can be applied to solve them.